In Yakima’s apple industry, the surging COVID-19 pandemic has brought a wave of cases, and labor strife

 Some of her friends from work are home sick, or in the hospital, after testing positive for the coronavirus and falling ill with COVID-19.
 Some have joined her on the picket line.
 Many still are working at the plant, yet she appears to bear them no grudge.
 She offers smiles and a wave as they drive past her — horns honking — during an afternoon shift break at Columbia Reach Pack.

 “I am not angry because I know they want the same thing, but they are afraid to lose their jobs,” Gonzalez said.
-“I don’t know what what’s going to happen.
+“I don’t know what’s going to happen.
 But right now, it doesn’t matter to me because I got to make change.
 For us.
 For our people.”

-Even as the new coronavirus virus ebbs in many Washington counties, the pandemic surges in Yakima, prompting increased efforts by state and local officials to try to slow the spread.
+Even as the new coronavirus ebbs in many Washington counties, the pandemic surges in Yakima, prompting increased efforts by state and local officials to try to slow the spread.
 This week, a team of eight state Department of Health and two federal Centers for Disease Control and Prevention officials deployed to the county, conducting tests and making site visits.

 In Yakima County, the per capita cases of COVID-19 have climbed to about 1,000 per 100,000 residents, nearly quadruple the statewide average.
 Nursing homes were an early epicenter of the pandemic, but food-processing facilities also are now a major focus for health officials.
 Nearly 500 of the more than 2,630 positive cases in the county are men and women who work in agriculture industries, including processing most of the state’s signature apple crop, which in 2018 was worth more than $2.2 billion to growers and ranks as one of the state’s top 10 exports.